mbeddr/mps-platform-docs/src/doc/docs/mps_internal/navigating_mps_source.md

 ### languages

-This folder contains all core languages such as smodel, quotation, access, quotations, pattern and so forth.
+This folder contains all core languages such as smodel, quotation, access, quotations, pattern, and so forth.

 ### make